BMB-101: Pharmacodynamics

-The drug acts as a highly selective biased agonist of the serotonin 5-HT_{2C} receptor.
+BMB-101 acts as a highly selective biased agonist of the serotonin 5-HT_{2C} receptor.
 It has greater that 100-fold selectivity for the serotonin 5-HT_{2C} receptor over other serotonin receptors, including the serotonin 5-HT_{2A} and 5-HT_{2B} receptors.
+In addition, the drug shows no significant activity at other serotonin receptors.
 BMB-101 shows functional selectivity at the serotonin 5-HT_{2C} receptor for activation of G_{q} signaling with minimal β-arrestin recruitment.
 This in turn appears to minimize receptor desensitization and development of tolerance.
 Due to its much greater selectivity for the serotonin 5-HT_{2C} receptor, BMB-101 is not expected to possess the psychedelic effects or cardiotoxicity that have been associated with existing drugs like fenfluramine and lorcaserin at therapeutic or supratherapeutic doses.
 In accordance with its mechanism of action, BMB-101 produces anticonvulsant effects in animals.

-BMB-101 is under development by Bright Minds Biosciences.
-As of October 2023, it is in phase 2 clinical trials for absence epilepsy and Pitt-Hopkins syndrome, phase 1 clinical trials for Dravet syndrome, and is in preclinical research for binge-eating disorder, Lennox-Gastaut syndrome, and opioid-related disorders.
-The chemical structure of BMB-101 does not yet appear to have been disclosed.

-The activation of 5HT2c receptors has been shown to reduce epileptic seizure activity by inhibiting CaV3 calcium channels which mediate the T-type calcium current.
-CaV3 calcium channels facilitate high frequency burst firing in princible neurons of the subiculum.
+The activation of serotonin 5-HT_{2C} receptors has been shown to reduce epileptic seizure activity by inhibiting T-type calcium channels (Ca_{v}3).
+These calcium channels facilitate high frequency burst firing in principal neurons of the subiculum.
 This firing pattern is upregulated following status epilepticus, with these hyperactive neurons often serving as the initiation point for seizures.